 Already before the establishment of the People’s Republic, the Long March had become the central event in the Party’s representation of its history.
 Heroic stories were repeated over and over again, the sites where the events took place eventually became places of pilgrimage.
 The most spectacular events, especially the crossing of Luding Bridge served as inspiration for scores of paintings and posters.

-Featured here is a series of eight posters, designed in 1961 by Ying Yeping (应野平) and Wang Huanqing (汪欢清).
-They are designed in the style of Chinese landscape paintings.
+In 1961 a series of eight posters was designed by Ying Yeping (应野平) and Wang Huanqing (汪欢清).
+They are in the style of Chinese landscape paintings.
 The soldiers, their fighting and their heroic exploits are pictured almost as details in a magnificent, idealized scenery.
 The events themselves are idealized too; there are no wounded or dead, the soldier’s uniforms remain almost spotlessly clean, marching takes place in an orderly fashion, and the red flag is always carried in front.
 The absence of Party leaders is striking.
 Not even Mao is depicted on any of the eight posters.
 Around 1961 his position was far from undisputed, due to the failure of the Great Leap Forward for which he was held accountable.

 In the decades following the publication of the 1961 series, Mao’s role in the Long March was substantially reevaluated.
 This was partly the result of Mao’s elevation to unassailable heights during the Cultural Revolution.
 While the March as such continued to be seen as one of the defining moments in early Party history, the new interpretation of events focused on Mao’s actions and decisions as instrumental and decisive in the course of the March.